 These services are proper to Class 38; both mean the same thing.
 The services provided in this area only cover the provision of the means of communication (e.g. the provision of a network of fibre-optic cables; the provision of broadcasts or transmissions via geostationary satellite transmission facilities; the rental of communications apparatus and systems).
 Class 38 does not cover any programmes, advertising, information or advice that may be transmitted by means of telecommunications or broadcasting technology.
 Those services would remain in the appropriate classes.

 6.12 Brokerage services

-These are services provided by an individual or company whereby these latter buy and sell commodities for a fee or commission.
-The fee may be charged to the buyer or the seller of the commodity (or both).
+These are services provided by an individual or company who arranges transactions between a buyer and a seller.
 The broker may never see the goods or services in question.